 However, during our research we have found that most food delivery companies are great at providing amazing visual content – the only problem is that it costs them so much money and human resources that they have urgently started looking for alternative solutions to professional photographers.

 If you’re looking for an alternative to professional food photography, then why not try out the new FoodApp – a mobile solution to cut up to 90% of photography costs for delivery companies.

 The app is available for free – download and play with it now or book a demo call if you need a personal demo from the FoodApp product manager.

 One of those solutions employed by many food delivery companies is to ask restaurants themselves to take “user generated photos”, but at the moment – with the current technology this isn’t a workable solution.
 Restaurants simply don’t have the time to follow multi-page guidelines and don’t know how to take good quality food photos, suitable for food delivery apps.

 Based on this and our ongoing research and restaurant interviews around the world, Splento is working on a mobile (app) solution that will reduce food photography costs by up to 90%.

-This AI-powered solution offers in-app examples, composition and shot guidelines, mood boards, hints and a host of other features to turn any restaurateur into a professional food photographer.
+This AI-powered solution offers in-app examples, composition and shot guidelines, mood boards, hints, and a host of other features to turn any restaurateur into a professional food photographer.

 However, this article is not about the app.
-We have analysed in detail the visual content of top 100 food delivery companies around the world and have created a list of Top 25 making the most of it.
+We have analyzed in detail the visual content of the top 100 food delivery companies around the world and have created a list of Top 25 making the most of it.
 This list is celebrating those Food Delivery Companies that are doing visual content right by employing food photography platforms like Splento, and cumulatively spend in excess of $50mln a year on it around the world.

 Swiggy offers an on-demand food delivery platform that brings food from neighborhood restaurants directly to users’ doors.